SoniaMayel/DataScience_Bootcamp_part_2.1/datascience_bootcamp_part2_unsupervised_ML/datascience_bootcamp/6. Unsupervised Machine_Learning/README.md

 - [Christian Goerke](https://www.linkedin.com/in/christiangoerke/)
 - [Hans Lang](https://www.linkedin.com/in/hns-lng/)

 ### Data Collection

-Dataset that has been collected from the Spotify API and contains the audio features (tempo, energy, danceability…) for a few thousand songs
+The dataset that has been collected from the Spotify API and contains the audio features (tempo, energy, danceability…) for a few thousand songs

 ### Data cleaning